Fiva-protocol/contracts/README.md

 3. **Research Oracle Solutions**:
    - Investigate alternative oracle solutions on TON.
    - Aim to eliminate the need for receiving external messages to make the application truly decentralized and transparent in the spirit of DeFi.

+4. **Create Own AMM Solution**:
+   - Improve capital efficiency and reduce impermanent loss for Liquidity Providers by developing and choosing new methods for creating AMMs and Pools (currently using Pools from Dedust).
+   - Implement Pendle's version of AMM, as it shares a similar protocol nature.
+Pendle V2's PT AMM is inspired by Notional Finance's AMM.
+More details can be found [here](https://github.com/pendle-finance/pendle-v2-resources/blob/main/whitepapers/V2_AMM.pdf).
+   - Research ways to merge YT and PT pools into one to address the liquidity problem.
+Pendle uses ghost AMM with flash loan swaps to solve this issue, and our team aims to explore how to implement similar solutions on TON.